Deepwater Horizon oil spill: Short-term efforts

 First, BP unsuccessfully attempted to close the blowout preventer valves on the wellhead with remotely operated underwater vehicles.
 Next, it placed a 125-tonne (280,000 lb) containment dome over the largest leak and piped the oil to a storage vessel.
 While this technique had worked in shallower water, it failed here when gas combined with cold water to form methane hydrate crystals that blocked the opening at the top of the dome.
 Pumping heavy drilling fluids into the blowout preventer to restrict the flow of oil before sealing it permanently with cement ("top kill") also failed.

 BP then inserted a riser insertion tube into the pipe and a stopper-like washer around the tube plugged at the end of the riser and diverted the flow into the insertion tube.
 The collected gas was flared and oil stored on board the drillship Discoverer Enterprise.
 Before the tube was removed, it collected 924000 USgal of oil.
 On 3 June 2010, BP removed the damaged drilling riser from the top of the blowout preventer and covered the pipe by the cap which connected it to another riser.
 On 16 June, a second containment system connected directly to the blowout preventer began carrying oil and gas to service vessels, where it was consumed in a clean-burning system.
 The United States government's estimates suggested the cap and other equipment were capturing less than half of the leaking oil.
 On 10 July, the containment cap was removed to replace it with a better-fitting cap ("Top Hat Number 10").
-Mud and cement were later pumped in through the top of the well to reduce the pressure inside it (which didn't work either).
+Mud and cement were later pumped in through the top of the well to reduce the pressure inside it (which did not work either).
 A final device was created to attach a chamber of larger diameter than the flowing pipe with a flange that bolted to the top of the blowout preventer and a manual valve set to close off the flow once attached.
 On 15 July, the device was secured and time was taken closing the valves to ensure the attachment under increasing pressure until the valves were closed completing the temporary measures.